Solly5310/Slack-Clone/README.md

 The requirements describe a series of **screens**.
 Screens can be popups/modals, or entire pages.
 The use of that language is so that you can choose how you want it to be displayed.
 A screen is essentially a certain state of your web-based application.

+## Next Steps
+1. fix bugs
+	- In particular, the profile image one
+	- and get the css right for the messenger table
+	- We should Test Error pop ups as well
+	- Another bug is the pin messages part, but Im not sure how to fix that one yet
+	- the default behaviour bug where it needs to revert to a page, what if you have not joined a channel yet?
+	- check all emojis are utf-8
+2. Implement any last features
+	- Make private and public groups more distiguishable
+	- need to see profile photos in the messages table
+	- we need to put a create timestamp for the channel creation date
+	- pagination or infinite scroll?
+	- We need to be able to delete images as well
+	- Alt text for images - colours that arent accesible?
+	- we need to make invite users alphabetical
+3. Make it mobile friendly
+	- Your application is usable for desktop sizes generally, tablet sizes generally, and mobile sizes generally (down to 400px wide, 700px high).
+4. Fix up css styling and make it look good - remember that if it is functional and ui is ok, this will only be max 5%
+5. fix up code so that it look sordered, lint?

 ### 2.1.
 Milestone 1 - Registration & Login (15%)

 This focuses on the basic user interface to register and log in to the site.